natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

     SW1           R2           10.2.2.2    Cisco 2911            GigabitEthernet1/0/21  GigabitEthernet0/0  15.2(2)T1
     SW1

 LOCAL_HOST now appears in all three lines.
 But there was another strange effect - the last line in which only LOCAL_HOST column is filled.

 Required
 ^^^^^^^^

-The thing is, all variables we’ve determined are optional.
-Also, one variable with Filldown parameter.
-And to get rid of the last line, you have to make at least one variable mandatory by using **Required** option:
+The thing is, all variables we've determined are optional.
+Also, one variable with ``Filldown`` parameter.
+And to get rid of the last line, you have to make at least one variable mandatory by using ``Required`` option:

 ::